jenniephuong/Obsidian/CS3609 Cybersecurity/Lecture Notes/Intrusion Detection Systems (IDS).md

 >a network security tool that monitors ***network traffic*** and ***devices*** for known malicious activity, suspicious activity or security policy violations.

+what is intrusion detection
+- a device or piece of software that monitors networks for malicious activity, policy violations or unwanted ‘intrusions’.

 why are IDS needed
 - criminals entering a system had a certain signature, sign of something suspicious
 - systems on a network are vulnerable to attack as data is sent across the network